-As soon as Ananias heard these words [about his lie to God], he fell to the floor and died.
+As soon as Ananias heard these words [about his lie], he fell to the floor and died.
 Everyone who heard about it was terrified.
 Then some young men got up, wrapped him in a sheet, and took him out and buried him.

 About three hours later his wife came in, not knowing what had happened.
 Peter asked her, "Was this the price you and your husband received for your land?"